AlexMuir138/student-workbook/src/reflections/wk1/quiz1.md

 **1.** In the terminal, what is the command `cd` used for?
 <!-- enter you answer in the space below -->
 ```
+It is shorthand for change directory.
+It basically means "go here" for files in the command line.
 ```

 **2.** In the terminal, what is the command `mkdir` used for?